-4.20.
+- 4.20.
 Having set out the main elements of the New Forest National Park Design Code, the following contextual considerations can be used as a checklist which designs for new development should aim to respond to.
-All of these elements are important for the success of planning applications within the National Park. □ Does the design preserve any key views and vistas, and respect the setting of landmarks? □ Does the design sit comfortably within the existing landscape, responding to the topography, and patterns and means of site enclosure?
-Does it blend into the wider landscape?
-Do the siting, orientation, form, and layout respond to patterns of light and shade, openness, and enclosure in the surrounding landscape?
-Does the material palette reflect the colours and textures of the wider landscape? ☐ Are native species used in the associated landscaping scheme?
-Does the new development reflect the existing settlement pattern and grain of development? ☐ Are existing boundaries, hedgerows, walls etc. being conserved and enhanced? □ Do existing routes and spaces between buildings set a precedent for the setting, form, and layout of the design?
-Does the proposed function correspond to the needs and character of the existing settlement or area? ☐ Is the scale of the new development proportionate to the surrounding buildings?
-Has the form of the design been influenced by traditional rural building typologies?
-Does the design take precedents from the local vernacular material palette or architectural detailing?
-Does the design reflect the architectural variety found in the buildings of the New Forest? ☐ Have opportunities been taken to incorporate existing natural features or historic buildings into the design? ☐ Are the parking provision, bin storage, and utilities paraphernalia discrete?
+All these elements are important for the success of planning applications within the National Park: - does the design preserve any key views and vistas, and respect the setting of landmarks? - does the design sit comfortably within the existing landscape, responding to the topography, and patterns and means of site enclosure?
+Does it blend into the wider landscape? - do the siting, orientation, form, and layout respond to patterns of light and shade, openness, and enclosure in the surrounding landscape? - does the material palette reflect the colours and textures of the wider landscape?

+- are native species used in the associated landscaping scheme? - does the new development reflect the existing settlement pattern and grain of development? - are existing boundaries, hedgerows, walls etc. being conserved and enhanced? - do existing routes and spaces between buildings set a precedent for the setting, form, and layout of the design? - does the proposed function correspond to the needs and character of the existing settlement or area? - is the scale of the new development proportionate to the surrounding buildings? - has the form of the design been influenced by traditional rural building typologies? - does the design take precedents from the local vernacular material palette or architectural detailing? - does the design reflect the architectural variety found in the buildings of the New Forest?

+- have opportunities been taken to incorporate existing natural features or historic buildings into the design? - are the parking provision, bin storage, and utilities paraphernalia discrete? - Does the design and layout maximise the opportunity to reduce crime and disorder?